bcgov/NotifyBC/docs/docs/getting-started/what's-new.md

 - Runs on _Nest_

 ::: tip Why v5?
-_NotifyBC_ was built on Node.js [LoopBack](https://loopback.io/) in the beginning.
+_NotifyBC_ was built on [LoopBack](https://loopback.io/) since the beginning.
 While _Loopback_ is an awesome framework, it is evident by 2022 _Loopback_ is no longer actively maintained

 1. features such as GraphQL have been in experimental state for years
 2. recent commits are mostly chores rather than enhancements